 No. 45 Find your way with a map

-Finding your way with a map might seem really simple, but there's a bit to learn.
+Finding your way with a map is no. 45 of the ‘50 things to do before you’re 11¾’.
+It might seem really simple, but there's a bit to learn.
 Once you've mastered it, you'll never get lost again.
 Use our guide and tips to help you set out.

 - A map of the area you want to explore

 - An idea of where you want to end up - your destination

 - A whistle and mobile phone to let people know where you are

 - Some drinks, snacks and clothes for the weather.

 Start off by working out where you are right now on the map, so that you know you're following your map from the right place.
 It sounds silly, but make sure you're holding the map the right way round too.
 It's good to do this activity with your family or friends, and you'll probably need an adult for the trickiest bits.

 There are lots of lines and shapes on maps.
 Once you've found your starting point, have a look at the different symbols you can find near your spot.
 What could they be?
 There will probably be a special key on your map, which will tell you what each line and squiggle means.

 You'll probably find symbols for roads, footpaths, streams, hills and trees.
 Knowing all these different markings will help you to work out where you are when you're on your journey.

 If you look at where you are and where you want to end up, you should be able to work out a route between the two.
 If you're planning to cross rivers, take care to check if there are some bridges or you may get stuck.
 It's also best to check in advance that you're not walking on private land.